 This article is supplementary to the ultimate guide to balancing, please also check that out!

-Many modern condensing boilers will do this within a certain degree but perhaps not optimally.
-There is a very practical and simple tool to accurately measure flow rates in heating systems that doesn’t involve installing flow gauges or any unnecessary fittings.
+Many modern condensing boilers will do this to a certain degree but perhaps not optimally.
+There is a very practical and simple tool to accurately measure flow rates in heating systems that don't involve installing flow gauges or any unnecessary fittings.
 Delta T.

 Finally then, how do we put this into practice?

-Also bare in mind this does not need to be 100% accurate!!.
+Also bear in mind this does not need to be 100% accurate!!.
 Read more at Do we really need DT20?

 Enjoyed this article?
 Want to know more about system design and how to become a top heating engineer?